-When performing these adjustments the goal is to balance the tilt of the lens mount to compensate for screen to projector tilt, but also to precisely maintain the original factory settings of the lens mount axial position.
+When performing these adjustments the goal is to balance the tilt of the lens mount to compensate for screen to cinema projector tilt, but also to precisely maintain the original factory settings of the lens mount axial position.

-1. Loosen the horizontal locking screw.
+- 1. Loosen the horizontal hold screw. - 2.
+Extend the lens focus completely.